All Episodes

 You're our kind of people.

-Catch new episodes of Normally every Tuesday and Thursday on the iHeartRadio app, Apple Podcasts, or wherever you listen.
+On the iHeartRadio app, Apple Podcast, or wherever you listen.

-The clock in the calendar, no, no masters except themselves.
+The clock in the calendar, no, no masters, except themselves.

 In the first minutes of the hearing, Mr. Sensenbrenner furnished the chairman with our demand for a minority day of hearings.